- Digital Eye Exams

 At Eye Theory, we specialize in the treatment of dry eye syndrome.
 Call 832.831.7386 to schedule a dry eye evaluation.

 If you are diabetic, you may have experienced occasional blurred vision.
-This is a result of either swelling of the lens or leakage from vessels inside the eye.
+This is a result of either swelling of the crystalline lens or leakage from vessels inside the eye.
 Constant swelling of the lens can lead to early cataract development.
-Diabetes can also cause diabetic retinopathy.
+Diabetes can also lead to diabetic retinopathy.
 This occurs when high blood sugar levels damage the vessels in the eye.
-This leads to hemorrhaging in the eye and can cause neovascularization (growth of new vessels).
+This leads to hemorrhaging and can cause neovascularization (growth of new vessels).
 The new vessels are fragile and result in more bleeding.
 Signs of diabetic retinopathy include:

 - Increased number of floaters